-Have you been wondering how to create a standout writer website that would impress clients and get you hired?
+Have you been wondering how to create a standout freelance writer website that would impress clients and get you hired?

 You know you need one.
 Without a site, it’s like you’re invisible.
-You just don’t seem legit, especially if you’re going after online markets.
+You just don’t seem totally legit, especially if you’re going after online markets.

-I’ve talked about writer websites before, and do reviews weekly in Freelance Writers Den, but today I thought I’d just show you some fine examples of successful writer websites.
-These sites have a few things in common:
+I’ve talked about writing websites and online writing portfolios before, and have done many reviews in the Freelance Writers Den, but today I thought I’d just show you some fine examples of successful writer websites so you can get inspired and build your own site.

 - They have clean, uncluttered design.